-(C) Lending activities for Financial Institutions and customers
+C. Lending activities for Financial Institutions and customers i.
+Nigerian Banks ii.
+Customers

-(a) Nigerian Banks

 Given its parentage, UBUK has specialised knowledge of the Nigerian banking sector.
 Risk arises mainly from trade related transactions and is mitigated not only by the establishment of limits individually approved at the Board level in accordance with its overall risk tolerance framework but also by sub-limits.
-Customers